m040601/my-awesome-stars/README.md

 - [taskpaper.vim](https://github.com/davidoc/taskpaper.vim) - This package contains a syntax file and a file-type plugin for the simple format used by the TaskPaper application.
 - [ttoc_vim](https://github.com/tomtom/ttoc_vim) - A regexp-based table of contents of the current buffer for vim
 - [vim-space](https://github.com/spiiph/vim-space) - space.vim - Smart Space key for Vim
-- [tabular](https://github.com/godlygeek/tabular) - Vim script for text filtering and alignment
 - [snipmate.vim](https://github.com/msanders/snipmate.vim) - snipMate.vim aims to be a concise vim script that implements some of TextMate's snippets features in Vim.

 ## Visual Basic

 - [vibreoffice](https://github.com/seanyeh/vibreoffice) - Vi Mode for LibreOffice/OpenOffice

+## Vue

+- [course-sketcher](https://github.com/perliedman/course-sketcher) - Web based course setting for orienteering

+## sed

+- [bash-doxygen](https://github.com/Anvil/bash-doxygen) - A doxygen filter for bash scripts

 ## License